mstover/CodeLearner/README.md

        Incorrect: Incorrect count for input string: 'a,b,c,d,e,f,g' expected 7 but was 0
        ```
 1. Now you are ready for [Lesson One](docs/lesson_one.md)

+## Some References

+### How to configure your executable path

+      1. If you are on [Windows, read this](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)
+      1. If you are on a Mac, edit your $HOME_DIRECTORY/.bash_profile file and add a line that says
+   `export PATH=$PATH:<directory-containing-executable>` and replace the <directory-containing-executable>
+   with the right value.